staeter/work-in-progress/dialogue.md

 - Content moderation is managed by the users.
 - Individuals and organizations can provide custom algorithms and metrics as extensions.

-### Accessible

-- Low technical and cultural barriers.
-- [Accessible](https://en.wikipedia.org/wiki/Computer_accessibility) to people with disabilities.

-### International

-- People should be able to communicate and organize across linguistic and national barriers.
-- The design of the interface must be adaptable for various cultural and linguistic environments.

-### Data Privacy

-- Data has to be fully encrypted and under user's informed control.
-- Defaults always protects user's privacy.
-- Users have control over where they store their data.

 ### Local First and Fully Distributed

 The app has to function as [local first software](https://www.inkandswitch.com/local-first/) so that it stays up even under heavy network partitioning.